AlexMcConnell/gilded_rose/README.md

 ## The tests work and are fully comprehensive.
 Use them to your advantage!

-Remember, this app is just a piece of a greater whole, so respect the contract defined in the tests.
-You may add tests, but you should not change the existing tests.
+Remember, this app is just a piece of a greater whole, so respect the contract defined in the tests, as they represent how other apps consume our library.
+You may add tests, but you should not change the existing tests, as they represent how other applications interface with our app.